raspberrypilearning/fart-detector/WORKSHEET.md

 You'll be surprised to learn that 99% of fart gasses do not smell at all.
 These include oxygen, nitrogen, carbon dioxide, hydrogen and methane.
 The remaining 1% is what gives farts their smell and these are mostly volatile sulphuric compounds.
 The same stuff that makes rotten eggs smell.

-In order to detect a fart using the Raspberry Pi we need to use a sensor that is responsive to one or more of the gasses mentioned above.
+To detect a fart with the Raspberry Pi we need to use a sensor that is responsive to one or more of these gasses.
+Essentially we need to give the Raspberry Pi a *nose*.
+The sensor recommended for this project is the Figaro TGS2600 and costs around £10.
+Here is a close-up of it:

 ![](./images/figaro.png)